 Durham and Orange County leaders and voters have already taken decisive action to advance bus and rail transit in their counties.
 In 2011, Durham voters approved a half-cent sales tax ballot, followed by Orange County approval in 2012.
 These counties are already collecting sales tax for transit and are expanding their bus systems and are beginning planning for light rail between Chapel Hill and Durham.
 Meanwhile, Wake has not acted on transit for years, and is perhaps being left behind.
 This new process is a key step forward!

 Next Steps for the Plan

-In March 2015, the consultants will present two alternative scenarios for transit in Wake, and the public will have time to comment on them.
-Then a final plan will be released, likely in July 2015.
+In April 2015, the consultants will present four alternative scenarios for transit in Wake, and the public will have time to comment on them.
+Then a final plan will be released, likely in the fall of 2015.

 The Wake Board of Commissioners must hold a public hearing on a plan proposal, vote to approve a plan, and then vote to put a referendum for funding on the voting ballot.
 This referendum will most likely be in 2016.
 In order for these elected officials to put the referendum on the ballot, they need to know that the public supports the plan.
 Let your local Wake County Commissioners, Mayors and City Councilors know that transit is important to Wake County!